softlayer/terraform-provider-softlayer/docs/datasources/softlayer_ssh_key.md

 # `softlayer_ssh_key`

-Use this data source to get the ID or other details of an existing SSH key, for use in other resources.
+Use this data source to import the details of an *existing* SSH key as a read-only data source.

 ## Example Usage